NextronSystems/thor-manual/usage/output-options.rst

 If you need more columns in that CSV, consider processing the JSON output instead.

-Note: our Github repository contains scripts to convert THOR’s JSON output into a CSV with any given field values, see:
+Note: our Github repository contains scripts to convert THOR's JSON output into a CSV with any given field values, see:

 `https://github.com/NextronSystems/nextron-helper-scripts/tree/master/thor-log-processors <https://github.com/NextronSystems/nextron-helper-scripts/tree/master/thor-log-processors>`__